glennhenry/cs-notes/docs/theory-of-computation-and-automata/11-complexity-theory/complexity-theory.md

 ##### P

-- P : Polynomial Time
+- P: Polynomial Time
 - P is the complexity class that consists of decision problems that can be solved by a [deterministic Turing machine](/theory-of-computation-and-automata/turing-machine#turing-machine) in polynomial time.
 In other word, it can be solved relatively quickly.
 - P problem's solution are also easy to find.
 - Example of P algorithms includes [sorting algorithm](/data-structures-and-algorithms/sorting), it can be solved quickly and can be checked easily.

 ##### NP

-- NP : Nondeterministic Polynomial Time
+- NP: Nondeterministic Polynomial Time
 - NP is the complexity class that consists of decision problems that can be solved by a [nondeterministic Turing machine](/theory-of-computation-and-automata/turing-machine#nondeterministic-turing-machine) in polynomial time.
 - The "yes" solution of an NP problem can be verified efficiently in polynomial time using [deterministic Turing machine](/theory-of-computation-and-automata/turing-machine#turing-machine).